Education and Community Programs

 Suskind believed in the persistence of the human spirit in the face of adversity.
 Knowing that he could utilize his position working for the Nazis to save lives, Suskind secretly masterminded the daily escape of young prisoners from the theater.
 By falsifying lists, removing identity cards from German files and erasing every sign of their existence, Suskind was able to smuggle Jewish children to the Dutch countryside to live with farmers.
 In 1944, Suskind and his family were arrested and sent to Auschwitz, never to return.

-In honor of the children saved by Walter Suskind, the Boch Center Education Department strives to bring the arts into the hearts and minds of today's young people, offering them unique experiences in the arts.
+In honor of the children saved by Walter Suskind, the Boch Center’s education and community outreach initiatives strive to bring the arts into the hearts and minds of today's young people, offering them unique experiences in the arts.
 They are given the chance to explore the arts, themselves and one another.

 Support our Education Program